FILM BOOKS EVENTS PODCAST MUSIC

 He served as curator and/or judge for Filmquest, SoCal Creative & Innovative Film Festival, Joe Bob's Haunted Drive-In Festival, and Comedy Ninja Film Fest.

-His films have won over 35 awards and played around the world.
+His films have won over 50 awards and have been seen by millions of people around the world.

 Thanks to his makeup artist mother, Chuck Foster grew up on sets and was immersed in the entertainment industry from birth.
 His father is known around Los Angeles as Grimsley, the famed late ‘70s horror host, while grandfather Norman Foster has been renowned for his work with Orson Welles and Walt Disney.
 Grandmother Sally Blane, sister to Loretta Young, starred in films with Henry Fonda, Edward G. Robinson and brother-in-law Ricardo Montalban.